vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 ### Centralization Risk

+The [Main contract](https://etherscan.io/address/0x7697aE4dEf3C3Cd52493Ba3a6F57fc6d8c59108a#code) is central to the functioning of [eUSD](https://etherscan.io/address/0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F#code).
+The Main contract is linked to other contracts essential to various protocol operations including: Asset Registry, Backing Manager, Basket Handler, eUSD, eusdRSR, Broker, Furnace, Distributor, RToken Trader and RSR Trader (see [Access Control sheet](https://docs.google.com/spreadsheets/d/1LULGdPtJc148l2GgmoGT2Pum-hGOK-UzNlKJHLFbG70/edit?usp=sharing)).

+The Owner role (add/remove permissions, change parameters, upgrade contracts) in eUSD is given to the [Governor Alexios](https://etherscan.io/address/0x7e880d8bD9c9612D6A9759F96aCD23df4A4650E6) contract.
+This is a DAO module that gives eusdRSR stakers goverance rights over the system.
+However, each RToken has a unique governance configuration, so each must be considered in isolation.
+Users should not assume that because eUSD has taken precautionary measures against centralization risk that another RToken will have the same assurances.

+In an attempt to balance decentralization with precautionary levers, the eUSD team has assigned two entities (Alexios Governor and a 2-of-3 Multisig) [permission over TimelockController](https://pod.xyz/podarchy/0xc8Ee187A5e5c9dC9b42414Ddf861FFc615446a2c), which is the timelock that governs the Main contract.
+Alexios Governor has the TIMELOCK_ADMIN_ROLE and the multisig has the CANCELLER_ROLE.
+This allows the multisig to revert a potentially malicious governance action.

+#### Access Control

 Reserve Protocol uses Role Based Access Control (RBAC) to mitigate potential centralization risk.
 These are core [system states and roles](https://reserve.org/en/protocol/system_states_roles/) in Reserve Protocol’s RToken governance system.

 - Owner: The top level role that can grant/revoke roles to any address, pause/unpause the system, freeze/unfreeze the system, set governance parameters and upgrade smart contracts.